airbreather/Evercoin/WARTS.md

 1. Too much repetition in translating byte arrays to/from BigInteger.
     -   A specialized struct should encapsulate this.
-1. This is currently x64-only.
-    -   I could easily add MSIL support back in if I took advantage of conditional compilation and used platform symbols in ECDSASignatureChecker.
 1. The version of Rx I use is technically released under a restrictive license.
     -   It's possible to just pull in the Apache-licensed source and build it myself.